U.S. House panel approves higher merger fees and bigger enforcement budgets

 Of the remaining bills, two bills address the issue of giant companies, such as Amazon and Google, creating a platform for other businesses and then competing against those same businesses.
 One would require the competing business to be sold while the other would require platforms to refrain from favoring their own businesses.

-A third bill would require a platform to refrain from any merger unless it could show the acquired company does not compete with it.
-A fourth would require platforms to allow users to transfer their data elsewhere.
+Another would require a platform to refrain from any merger unless it could show the acquired company does not compete with it.

 Our Standards: The Thomson Reuters Trust Principles.